Presbyterian Church of India: Origin and history

 In 1799, Serampore was a protectorate of Denmark.
 The early British rulers of India were not in favour of Christian missionaries being active in India, but William Carey (1761–1834) established a mission at Serampore in 1799 which became known as the cradle of Modern Missions.
 Two Khasi were converted through the ministry of Krishna Chandra Pal, who was deputised by William Carey in 1813, and worked at the trading outpost of Pandua, situated in the Sylhet Plains.
-The same year a mission station was opened at Jowai in the Jaintai Hills.
+The same year a mission station was opened at Jowai in the Jaintia Hills.

 William Carey, heartened by the efforts of Krishna Pal, began a translation of the Bible into Khasi using Bengali script.
 In 1832 Carey sponsored Alexander B. Lish as a missionary at Sohra.
 Lish stayed six years, learning the language, opening schools, and translating the New Testament into Khasi, using Bengali script.
 This script was unknown to the Khasi at that time, which perhaps accounts, in part, for Lish's lack of converts.